-Assoc Dean College of Sciences and Humanities Interim Chair of Department of Philosophy and Religious Studies Prof of Geography
+Associate Dean of the College of Sciences and Humanities and Professor of Geography and Meteorology

 Professor of Geography